-Lenders want to make sure that giving you a loan isn't a risk for them.
+Lenders want to be positive that giving you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You can qualify for a mortgage with a lower score, but the interest accumulated in the long run could be more than double that of an individual having a higher credit score.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual having a higher credit score.

-Improving your FICO score is the first step in buying a home.
+Getting your credit in order is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+How do you obtain a stronger score?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these pointers:

-- Chain store cards and service station cards.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You should always avoid keeping a large balance for more than a couple of billing cycles because these types of cards more than likely have a surprising interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of holding a large balance for too long because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Delinquent payments instantly lower your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a lender.

-- Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt sitting on a single card.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt sitting on one card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Wilson Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Wilson Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.